astral-sh/ruff/README.md

 **The Goal**

-Increase Ruff Format's popularity by letting projects enforce their *existing* styles.
+Increase ruff format's popularity by letting projects enforce their *existing* styles.

 **Motivation**